0atman/noboilerplate/scripts/38-autism.md

 notes:

 With Autism, you can't set the bone in a cast like you can if you break your arm.
-It will never heal on its own: you must heal yourself.
+It will never heal on its own: You must heal yourself.

 The friction between our autistic behaviours and society's expectation of our behaviours cause many of the issues we face day to day.